JustinMattson/CS-final-keepr/Readme.md

 Also to make things more simplistic once a keep is marked public it can no longer be deleted.

 [/] Keep (not private) cannot be deleted
-NOTE: The Keepr Tester requires that "isPrivate = false" Keeps can be deleted.
+NOTE: The Keepr Tester requires that "isPrivate = true" PRIVATE KEEPS can be deleted - isPrivate = false CANNOT.

 ### Step 2 - Adding the functionality